da667/Autosuricata/AutoSuricata - Deb/AVATAR/readme.txt

 This installer, and its supporting files are meant to be consumed with PROJECT:AVATAR, my massive virtual lab book.
 Particularly, the chapter entitled "IDS/IPS" installation.
 All the instructions you should need should be included in the book.

 Instructions:
-fill out full_autosuricata.conf, then run "autosuricata-dev-AVATAR.sh" as root.
+fill out full_autosuricata.conf, then run "autosuricata-deb-AVATAR.sh" as root.
 Wait for the system to reboot, and you should be all set.

 Thanks,

 da_667

+8-3-18
+-This script is now compatible with Ubuntu 18.04, in addition to Ubuntu 16.04 -Fixed the pulledpork.conf this script generates.
+It now reflects the current version of pulledpork.pl (0.7.4)